GramsesII/wol_and_update/README.txt

 						Moved to develop branch only.

 .1st					- This file lets the scipt know if it is the first start
 						or not.
-If this file exist the script skippes alot of code regarding to setup.
+If this file exist the script skips alot of code regarding to setup.
 NOTE. the script will still check if a cofig file is present before running.